 Prior to the treble clef and staff lines, Rico simply used an embellished "Rico" as the trademark.
 Here are the earliest Rico brand reeds featured in a 1937 catalog.

-Notice that Rico also had the Perm-Nent line of reeds, a plastic "chemical covering" cane reed that was the precursor to the Rico Plasticover that is still in production today.
+Notice that the new found Rico company also had the Perm-Nent line of reeds, a plastic "chemical covering" cane reed that was the precursor to the Rico Plasticover that is still in production today.
 The Perm-Nent was coated all over and had a gold sticker on it.
 It was fancier and more expensive than Rico's standard reeds.

 The 1938 trademark application states that Frank De Michele was President of Rico Products, Ltd., a California corporation (which I also have yet to obtain the corporate filings).
 The application states that Broadus and De Michele had used the Rico trademark since 1936 and, as we have seen in another blog, Rico used the trademark on its M.C.
 Gregory brand of mouthpieces in the 1937-38 Selmer catalog along with a Rico logo that had fooled some into mistakenly claiming that Rico was a French company (logo shown below).